MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 Using ModSecurity with NGINX Ingress controllers in Kubernetes provides a cloud-agnostic solution that you can deploy to any managed Kubernetes cluster on any cloud platform, including [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), [Azure Kubernetes Service (AKS)][aks], and [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).

-The cloud-agnostic nature of this solution allows multi-cloud customers to deploy and configure their web applications consistently across different cloud platforms without significant modifications.
+The vendor neutral nature of this solution allows multi-cloud customers to deploy and configure their web applications consistently across different cloud platforms without significant modifications.
 It provides flexibility and portability, enabling you to switch between cloud providers or have a multi-cloud setup while maintaining consistent security measures.

 ## Next step